pablisch/CV/README.md

 ## Pablo Joyce

-I am a Full Stack Developer and pillow fighting gold medalist excited to find a great opportunity to drive my programming skills forward, expand my knowledge base and bring obvious benefit in a supportive environment.
-I enjoy all aspects of full stack development but am especially keen to develop my front end skills.
+I am a Full Stack Developer and gold medal pillow fighting champion excited to find a great opportunity to drive my programming skills forward, expand my knowledge base and bring obvious benefit in a supportive environment.
+I enjoy all aspects of full stack development but am especially keen to further develop my front end skills.

 Before training in software development at the excellent Makers Academy, I was privileged to be working in primary schools in a variety of exciting and exceptional roles such as being a Forest School leader, planting, developing and nurturing a woodland where there had been an open field, developing a tech and maker driven STEM lab and sending a Raspberry Pi computer into near space sending live photos and flight telemetry as it went.
 While teaching I also worked for the fantastic Raspberry Pi Foundation writing educational resources and prior to all that I was a bespoke furniture designer and craftsperson following one thread of my lifelong love of making and creativity.